datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 If set, this specifies the maximum amount of time (in milliseconds) after which an upstream connection is drained and closed, regardless of whether it is idle or not.
 Connection recreation incurs additional overhead when processing requests.
 The overhead tends to be nominal for plaintext (HTTP) connections within the same cluster, but may be more significant for secure HTTPS connections or upstreams with high latency.
 For this reason, it is generally recommended to set this value to at least 10000ms to minimize the amortized cost of connection recreation while providing a reasonable bound for connection lifetime.

 If not set (or set to zero), then upstream connections may remain open for arbitrarily long.
-This can be set on a per-Mapping basis by setting [`cluster_max_connection_lifetime_ms` on the Mapping](../../using/timeouts/).
+This can be set on a per-AmbassadorMapping basis by setting [`cluster_max_connection_lifetime_ms` on the AmbassadorMapping](../../using/timeouts/).

 ##### Request timeout